ChloeL-E/msp1/README.md

 ### Content

-- Instruction on creating a responsive navigation bar provided by Dani Krossing [YouTube](https://www.youtube.com/watch?v=HkNNyDtm7mg)
+- Instruction on creating a responsive navigation bar and a google map in a webpage provided by Dani Krossing [YouTube](https://www.youtube.com/watch?v=HkNNyDtm7mg)
-- Instruction on creating a responsive footer were taken from []()
+- Instruction on creating a responsive footer were taken from TheWebShala [Youtube](https://www.youtube.com/watch?v=YOb67OKw62s&t=333s)
--
+- Information about building responsive content with images and text was provided by Learn Web [Youtube]{https://www.youtube.com/watch?v=Rqo_1TV7wQs}
--
+- Instruction on creating a responsive hamburger menu was taken from Web Dev Tutorials [Youtube](https://www.youtube.com/watch?v=flItyHiDm7E&t=361s)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The map on the Contact Us webpage used [Google Maps Api](https://developers.google.com/maps/documentation/javascript/get-api-key ) and the latitude and longtitude were found using [LatLong.net](https://www.latlong.net/)